Antiphilosophy

+The word and its cognates ("antiphilosopher", "antiphilosophic") has been in use at least since the XVIIIth c.
+It was a time when in France progressive intellectuals were called "philosophers", while their opponents styled themselves as "antiphilosophers".
+So "antiphilosophy" has also a periodizing meaning, loosely equivalent to Counter-Enlightenment.

 Examples of antiphilosophical positions

 Ethics

 The antiphilosopher could argue that, with regard to ethics, there is only practical, ordinary reasoning.
-Therefore, it is wrong to a priori superimpose overarching ideas of what is good for philosophical reasons.
-For example, it is wrong to blanketly assume that only happiness matters, as in utilitarianism.
-This is not to say though that some utilitarian-like argument can't be valid when it comes to what is right in some particular case.
+Therefore, a priori it is wrong to superimpose overarching ideas of what is good for philosophical reasons.
+For example, it is wrong blanketly to assume that only happiness matters, as in utilitarianism.
+This is not to claim, however, that a utilitarian-like argument may not be valid in some particular case.

 Continuum hypothesis

 Consider the continuum hypothesis, stating that there is no set with size strictly between the size of the natural numbers and the size of the real numbers.
 One idea is that the set universe ought to be rich, with many sets, which leads to the continuum hypothesis being false.
 This richness argument, the antiphilosopher might argue, is purely philosophical, and groundless, and therefore should be dismissed; maintaining that the continuum hypothesis should be settled by mathematical arguments.
 In particular it could be the case that the question isn't mathematically meaningful or useful, that the hypothesis is neither true, nor false.
 It is then wrong to stipulate, a priori and for philosophical reasons, that the continuum hypothesis is true or false.